 This concept is referred to as a client-server model.
 A client makes a request to a server.
-The server does something with the request, such as process or retrieve data, and then the server sends the result back to the client for display on the user’s device.
+The server does something with the request, such as process data or retrieve data, and then the server sends the result back to the client for display on the user’s device.

 At that time, web pages were static.
 This meant that once you loaded a web page, all content was fixed.
 Text and graphics did not change (unless you used an animated GIF image).
 There was no interaction (unless you used a Java applet or Flash control).
 What you saw was what you were stuck with unless the server altered the content upon the next page refresh.